-Cash and cash equivalents include cash on hand and time deposits placed with commercial banks or other financial institutions.
-The Group considers highly liquid investments that are readily convertible to known amounts of cash and with original maturities from the date of purchase of three months or less to be cash equivalents.
+Cash and cash equivalents include cash on hand and demand deposits placed with commercial banks or other financial institutions and highly liquid investments that are readily convertible to known amounts of cash and with original maturities from the date of purchase of three months or less.
 All cash and cash equivalents are unrestricted as to withdrawal and use.